corelan/EncFSGui/README.md

 ## Development setup

+### Install dependencies

-1. Install the depencencies first (procedure listed above)
+1. Install the depencencies from the procedure listed above first

-2. Clone the latest version of the wxWidgets repository from github:
+2. Clone the latest version of the wxWidgets repository from github to a folder on your local harddrive:

   ```
   git clone https://github.com/wxWidgets/wxWidgets.git wxWidgets-latest